eford/Astro585_2015_Fall_Public/labs/6/ex1.md

 Then, use [@spawnat](http://julia.readthedocs.org/en/release-0.3/stdlib/parallel/?highlight=spawnat#Base.@spawnat) and [localpart()](http://julia.readthedocs.org/en/release-0.3/stdlib/parallel/?highlight=localpart#Base.localpart) to have a processor operate only on the portion of the distributed array that it has in its own memory.
 Finally, combine [fetch](http://julia.readthedocs.org/en/release-0.3/stdlib/parallel/?highlight=fetch#Base.fetch) with [map](http://julia.readthedocs.org/en/release-0.3/stdlib/collections/?highlight=map#Base.map) to retrieve the results from each processor working on it's own portion of the distributed array.
-Finally, use [reduce](http://julia.readthedocs.org/en/release-0.3/stdlib/collections/?highlight=reduce#Base.reduce) to combine all these elements.

-m.
+You could use [reduce](http://julia.readthedocs.org/en/release-0.3/stdlib/collections/?highlight=reduce#Base.reduce) to combine all these elements or you could again use l.
+Now, we'll implement a more efficient parallelization using distribute arrays.
+First, let's replace the call to `map` with [mapreduce](http://julia.readthedocs.org/en/latest/stdlib/collections/?highlight=mapreduce#Base.mapreduce).

+If you get stuck on this part, you can look in the file ex1m_help.md for an example of a solution to this part.
+If you do that, then write out a description of each part of the key line of code is doing.
+And identify one way that it could still be improved further.

+n.
 Once you've tested your function, benchmark your function using different numbers of workers and compare it's performance to the previous implementations.

-n.
+o.
 When would using a DistributedArray be a good choice for parallelizing your code?